Bondster Review: Why You Will Find Better P2P Alternatives!

 Disadvantages

-- Ownership: Little is known about the Valeš family business, which controls Bondster through CEP Invest.
-More insight could strengthen subjective trust.
+⚠️ Ownership: Little is known about the Valeš family business, which exercises control over Bondster through CEP Invest

 Bondster Alternatives

-You can find other PeerBerry alternatives on the P2P Platform Comparison page.
+You can find other Bondster alternatives in the P2P Platform Comparison page.

 FAQ Bondster Review

-Bondster is 100% owned by the Czech company CEP Invest Private Equity.
-The ultimate beneficiary shareholder (UBO) of this company is the Czech investor and businessman Václav Valeš.
-The platform’s strategic partner is ACEMA Credit Czech, a.s.
+Bondster is 100% owned by Czech company CEP Invest Private Equity.
+The ultimate beneficial owner is Czech investor Václav Valeš.
+The strategic partner of the platform is ACEMA Credit Czech.
+Very little public information is available about the ownership structure.